 - 1. Corosync/Pacemaker: This is the newer and more modern software and the successor of Heartbeat version 2.
 It splits the HA framework into its two components, with Corosync providing the GCS service and Pacemaker providing the CRM service.
 It provides several additional features over Heartbeat version 2, and is the default for new Sipwise C5 installations.
 See the Corosync/Pacemaker chapter for detailed information. - 2.
-Heartbeat version 2: This is the older and more basic software which provides both GCS and CRM services.
-It is now deprecated, and systems that use it should have been migrated away before upgrading to this release.
+Heartbeat version 2: This is the older and more basic software which provided both GCS and CRM services.
+It is now obsolete and not available anymore, and systems that use it should have been migrated away before upgrading to this release.